LaTeX Lists and Tables

 Column Alignment

-environment are declared in the first argument, surrounded by curly
+Columns in the tabluar environment are declared in the first argument, surrounded by curly

 braces.
 The alignment of the contents of each column is declared here.
 A column can be told to

-), or to align itself in the center
+align toward the left margin (l), toward the right margin (r), or to align itself in the center

-of the cell (c
+of the cell (c)

 \documentclass{article}